 If you have diabetes, whether it's type 1 or type 2, you are at increased risk of flu complications and severe infection.
-Flu complications include being hospitalized, getting pneumonia, experiencing respiratory distress, or even death.
+This means that if you get the flu, you may be more likely to be hospitalized, and if the infection is severe, at a higher risk of death.

 The flu can have several effects on your body if you have diabetes:

 - Severe flu infection can result because diabetes can cause your immune system to be weaker.

 - Your blood sugar levels may fluctuate.
 Sometimes when you are sick, you may not feel like eating, which can cause your blood sugar levels to go down.
 And being sick with an infection like the flu can increase your blood sugar levels.

 People with diabetes aren't the only ones who are at high risk for flu complications and severe infection.
 People with asthma, heart disease, weakened immune systems, and many others with chronic medical conditions are also at risk.
 Are you at risk for flu complications?